Baby Crying at the Breast, Is It A Sign Of A Decrease In Milk Supply?

 Baby Crying at the Breast Reason #1: Frustration with Flow

 - Delayed flow – Milk usually isn’t ready to squirt into baby’s mouth at the first suck.
 For most of us, nipple stimulation causes oxytocin to be released and that hormone causes the let-down reflex.
 This process can take up to a few minutes.
 Some babies are patient and don’t seem to mind waiting for the flow to start, others are not so patient.
 Impatient babies want the milk NOW and will complain bitterly if it doesn’t start flowing when they want.
 If your baby takes a bottle some of the time, they can get used to getting the milk immediately upon sucking, this can cause them to feel frustrated waiting for the let-down to happen.
 If you have an impatient baby or suspect you might have delayed flow, talk to your baby.
 Tell him, “It’s okay.
 The milk is coming.
 Stick with it.”
 When he pops off to complain keep encouraging him and put him back on.
 If baby is regularly frustrated at the beginning of your feedings while waiting for the let-down, you can try doing some manual nipple stimulation, or pumping for a few minutes to get the milk flowing before latching baby.
 Delayed flow can also happen in the middle of a nursing session when you are between let-downs or when the breast has been mostly emptied.
 If you suspect this, comfort your baby and encourage him to stay latched.
 You can try manually stimulating the other breast to help baby trigger your let-down reflex.
+Try to stay relaxed, this will encourage your let-downs.
+Lactiful Supply Max has 2 ingredients that help to increase strength, frequency and quickness of let-downs.
+You can learn more about it here.

 - Slow flow – Breasts are never empty.
 Even after your baby exhausts the milk your breast has stored, your body will continue to make milk and deliver it to your baby while he’s sucking.
 But the flow of this milk can be very slow compared to the flow of banked-up milk.
 (Banked-up milk within the breast increases the internal pressure in the breast, which creates faster flow.)
 When milk is flowing slowly, baby may get frustrated and cry at the breast.
 After all, sucking is a lot of work and if he’s not being rewarded for that work, he’s going to complain to the manager.Slow milk flow during the first 10 minutes of a nursing session is a symptom of low milk supply.
 However, slow flow can also result from a poor latch.
 Poor latching results in poor milk withdrawal, which will cause the body to make less milk.
 Always ensure a proper latch.